 - Don’t be tempted to use a wet mop or steam mop.

-- Never use any kind of furniture polish.
+- Never use any furniture polish.

 For ease of maintenance, bamboo flooring and solid hardwood flooring both score 8 out of 10.